ggalt/mythsqueeze/README.txt

 It's only function is to start the squeezeslave client using parameters set through MythTV's settings function, and connect to the Logitech Media Server (formerly Squeezebox Server) via the CLI (on port 9090) to control the squeezeslave client and to receive messages to display.
+Please take a look at video located here: http://www.youtube.com/watch?v=--x2amE0Qzk

 You will need to have a suitable mythtv development environment.
 For me, using Fedora 16 (x86_64) with the atrpms (www.atrpms.net) I added the mythtv-devel